 Other information should be included such as the cost and type of share offered (summer and/or winter).
 In addition, members should be given options as to when the money for the share is due, if a payment plan is available, and in what form the member will make the payment.
 If volunteer hours are required, a list of possible tasks should be included along with the number of hours members need to contribute each week, so that members can choose and schedule their tasks when they submit the contract and payment.
 The contract should also include a clause what is expected in the event of a crop failure, including how the farmer will address the failure to deliver goods.

 You should consider several risk management strategies for your operation.
 First, it is important that you insure your facilities and equipment.
 This may be accomplished by consulting your insurance agent or broker.
 Second, you may want to insure your income through a crop insurance program called AGR-Lite.
 To use AGRLite you must have 5 years of Internal Revenue Service (IRS) Schedule F forms.
 If your business structure is either a C or an S corporation, the necessary information can be entered into a Schedule F for crop insurance purposes.
 You can then contact an agent who sells crop insurance and insure the income of your operation.
-For more on agricultural business insurance, see Agricultural Alternatives: Agricultural Business Insurance.
-For more information concerning crop insurance, contact a crop insurance agent or check the Pennsylvania crop insurance education website.
+For more on agricultural business insurance, see Agricultural Business Insurance.
+For more information concerning crop insurance, contact a crop insurance agent or check the Penn State Extension website.